There is still no such thing as a safe pit bull

-Likewise, at least two Miami-Dade county legislators have chosen to jeopardize the safety and wellbeing of the constituents who elected them by pandering to pit bull owners, a handful of vociferous local advocates who appear to want mainly to be able to rehome pit bulls “rescued” elsewhere within Miami-Dade, and some organizations from outside the county, which have no actual stake in the outcome of the repeal attempt, and hold the safety of Miami-Dade residents to be of little or no importance.
+Likewise, at least two Miami-Dade county legislators chose in 2016 to jeopardize the safety and wellbeing of the constituents who elected them by pandering to pit bull owners, a handful of vociferous local advocates who appear to want mainly to be able to rehome pit bulls “rescued” elsewhere within Miami-Dade, and some organizations from outside the county, which have no actual stake in the outcome of the repeal attempt, and hold the safety of Miami-Dade residents to be of little or no importance.

 People of Miami-Dade need to be alerted